deepnetworkgmbh/blog/_posts/2020-03-13-password-protected-efk-stack-on-k8s.md

 ## Elasticsearch

 Let's get started to walk through the details of Elasticsearch which consists of a Statefulset, service, persistent volume and ConfigMap.
 You can always have a quick look to get the component summary from its _kustomization.yaml_ file.
-Firstly, we will claim a persistent volume from k8s for our Elasticsearch Statefulset which will be used to store the data collected by Fluentd.

-Firstly, we will claim a persistent volume from k8s for our Elasticsearch Statefulset which will be used to store the data collected by Fluentd.

 ``` yml
 namespace: kube-logging